veganpalsusto/palsusto-web-hugo-source/content/event/23-04-30-popup-stratford/index.md

 ## Details of special promotions
-+ We are offering a special promotion for preorders at the standard price of £17.70 for a box of 5, which means you can secure your delicious conchas ahead of time and avoid the queue on the day.
++ We are offering a special promotion for preorders at our standard prices: £17.70 for 5 and £32.00 for 10 conchas, which means you can secure your delicious conchas ahead of time and avoid the queue on the day.
-> Pre-orders close on the 20th of April.
+> Pre-orders close on Wednesday, 26th of April.
 + Additionally, we have an exclusive offer for our existing customers to taste our newest product, the _marranito_, completely free of charge when purchasing at the popup or via pre-order.
 > To qualify for this promotion, you must be a current customer and provide proof of purchase.